 4. Comprehension of language

-Finally, the way a character speaks and phrases their sentences can show us how familiar they are with the language.
+Finally, the way a character speaks and assembles their sentences can show us how familiar they are with the language.
 Someone who’s just beginning to learn English will often speak in fractured sentences, relying on important keywords to get their point across.
 Someone closer to bilingual might speak English clearly and comfortably, but have difficulty with certain sounds not present in their native language.
-In times of stress or excitement they may use English vocabulary but revert to alternate sentence structures of their native language, or speak in a mix of both.
+In times of stress or excitement they may use English vocabulary but revert to alternate sentence structures of other languages.

 The 3 pitfalls of using dialect in writing